ms101/minimalistic-travelblog/README.md

 # minimalistic-travelblog
-Very minimalistic travelblog for Linux-shell-users (no convenient upload form so far)
+Very minimalistic travelblog for Linux-shell-users

 ## Features
 * based on PHP, no database, no included libraries